mco-gh/pylearn/content/en/lessons/8 Files/_index.md

 ---
-title: "2.
-Variables"
+title: "8 Files"
-linkTitle: "2.
-Variables"
+linkTitle: "8 Files"
 weight: 2
 description: >
   What does your user need to know to try your project?